Tim-Nosco/z3_lessons/08/writeup.md

 ### Program Synthesis

-The last challenge of kingdom is to get z3 to write a program for me.
+The last challenge of kingdom is to get z3 to sketch a program for me.
 The function symbol for this wall is `crc32_test` and it turns out it wants me to provide a program that generates the `crc32` table. *Figure 13* shows the four functions we have at our disposal.

 ```c
 void R1_shiftl_1(program_state *curr_state){